abobakeralshahari/laravel-auth-tracker/README.md

 ### Prepare your LoginController

-Replace the `Illuminate\Foundation\Auth\AuthenticatesUsers` trait of your `App\Http\Controllers\Auth\LoginController` by the `abobakerMohsan\AuthTracker\Traits\AuthenticatesWithTracking` trait provided by this package.
+Replace the `Illuminate\Foundation\Auth\AuthenticatesUsers` trait of your `App\Http\Controllers\Auth\LoginController` by the `Alshahari\AuthTracker\Traits\AuthenticatesWithTracking` trait provided by this package.

 This trait overrides the `sendLoginResponse` method by removing the session regeneration.
 But don't worry, there's no security issue here.